Monyeem/Bali-Arcade-View/README.md

 # Bali-Arcade-View
 This is company project so i cannot share code.
-So i give the jpg file of the project.
+So i give the jpg file of the project in issues section.